-Aqa a level biology lung diseasesWatch
+Aqa a level biology lung diseasesWatch this thread

 interpret information relating to the effects of lung disease on gas exchange and/or ventilation